 Resources and FAQs

-VANTAGE Workforce Solutions offers job seekers a variety of job search tools and resources to help older adults successfully find their next job.
-Whether you need help with a resume or are looking for the perfect job, we have the help you need.
+VANTAGE Senior Community Service Employment Program offers job seekers a variety of job search tools and resources to help older adults successfully find their next job.
+Whether you need help with a resume or are unemployed and looking to get back into the workforce, we have the help you need.

 The Senior Community Service Employment Program, or SCSEP, offers paid job training and placement to low-income adults age 55 and older.
 Participants work up to 20 hours per week and earn the current minimum wage.
 Because the goal is to get people hired into unsubsidized work outside of the program, participants receive individual job search assistance and frequent check-ins from our professional staff.